Russell-Waterhouse/blog/content/post/2024_review.md

 Yes, you do have to think about different things than you would in any other programming language.
 That's true of all programming languages.
-I'm not convinced I spent more time thinking about memory management in C++ than I thought about JavaScript's event loop or whitespace in Python.
+I'm not convinced I spent more time thinking about memory management in C++ than I thought about JavaScript's event loop or whitespace in Python (that's a joke, folks).
 Every language has some feature that you must be careful with.
 For some reason everyone seems to think C++'s quirks are harder to deal with than other languages' quirks.
 I'm unconvinced.

 HOWEVER, that doesn't mean that C++ fits this niche for me.
 C++ has a range unparalleled by any other language I've ever used.
+In no other language do I have the range to work at literally level of abstraction level I've ever worked in.

 However, I would only want all that range if I planned to use it all, and right now I'm just not working on any projects that need the lower-level features of C++.
 Add to that fact the reality that to get the performance out of C++ that you would expect from C++, you have to be somewhat experienced with it, and I'm not there and don't have the bandwidth to get there right now.
-I'm a full-stack developer at a small startup, so here's what I've worked with in the last month:
+I'm a full-stack developer at a small startup, so here's what I've worked with in the last
+month:

 - React
 - Vue
 - Express